gherlein/client-w-mcp/client/README.md

 sequenceDiagram
     participant User as User
     participant CLI as Interactive CLI
-    participant Client as OpenAI Client
+    participant Client as Anthropic Client
-    participant API as OpenAI API
+    participant API as Anthropic API
     participant History as Conversation History
     participant Context as Context Manager